 The distribution of our products is centralized in one distribution center in Charlotte, North Carolina and distributed through our network of third-party freight carriers.
 The merchandise we purchase is shipped directly to our distribution center, where it is prepared for shipment to the appropriate stores and subsequently delivered to the stores by our third-party freight carriers.
 If the distribution center or our third-party freight carriers were to be shut down or lose significant capacity for any reason, including but not limited to, any of the causes described above under "A failure or disruption relating to our information technology systems could adversely affect our business," our operations would likely be seriously disrupted.
-Such problems could occur as the result of any loss, destruction or impairment of our ability to use our distribution center, as well as any broader problem generally affecting the ability to ship goods into our distribution center or deliver goods to our stores.
+Such problems could occur as the result of any loss, destruction or impairment of our ability to use our distribution center or deliver goods to our stores.
 As a result, we could incur significantly higher costs and longer lead times associated with distributing our products to our stores during the time it takes for us to reopen or replace the distribution center and/or our transportation network.
 Any such occurrence could adversely affect our business, results of operations and financial condition.